Veerangana-Dash/Python-Emails/README.md

 *Python program to send formatted bulk emails to a set of users.

 *Also used datetime module.

->BulkMail.py*Program to send formatted bulk email to a set of users.
+-->csvrwa.py

->csvrwa.py*Read,Write and Append functions from a CSV file.
+*Read,Write and Append functions from a CSV file.

+-->csvfinal.py

->csvfinal.py*Program to edit csv file.
+*Program to edit csv file.